Advanced Nuclear Power Reactors

 Longer term, the NRC expected to review the Next Generation Nuclear Plant (NGNP) for the USA (see US Nuclear Power Policy information page) – essentially the Very High Temperature Reactor (VHTR) among the Generation IV designs.
 It will also focus on small reactor designs.

-In Europe there are moves towards harmonised requirements for licensing.
+In Europe there are moves towards harmonized requirements for licensing.
 Here, since 1991, reactors may also be certified according to compliance with European Utility Requirements (EUR) of 12 generating companies, which have stringent safety criteria.
 The EUR are essentially a utilities' wish list of some 5000 items needed for new nuclear plants.
 Designs certified as complying with EUR include Westinghouse's AP1000, Gidropress's AES-92 and VVER-TOI, Areva's EPR, Mitsubishi’s EU-APWR and in 2017 KHNP's APR1400 (EU-APR).
 GE's ABWR, Areva's Kerena, and Westinghouse's BWR 90 also have some measure of EUR approval.
 China's Hualong One – EU HPR1000 – joined them in 2020 in meeting EUR.

 European regulators are increasingly requiring large new reactors to have some kind of core catcher or similar device, so that in a full core-melt accident there is enhanced provision for cooling the bottom of the reactor pressure vessel or simply catching any material that might melt through it.
 The EPR and VVER-1200 have core-catchers under the pressure vessel, the AP1000 and APWR have provision for enhanced water cooling.